mclaughlin6464/BootCamp/README.md

-# BootCamp
+# SLACSummerCrashCourse
-Computing Boot Camp for new (and other) KIPAC members, September 23-25, 2015
+Computing Crash Course for new SLAC Summer Students, June 28-30, 2017

-Schedule can be found on the [website](https://kipac.github.io/BootCamp).
+Schedule can be found on the [website](https://mclaughlin6464.github.io/SLACSummerCrashCourse).

 ## See also